NatMon/seneca-college/IPC144/Project/Milestone 3/README.md

 ### Program Completion

-Your program is complete if your output matches the following output (bold numbers show the user's inpu):
+Your program is complete if your output matches the following output (bold numbers show the user's input):

 <pre>
 Welcome to the Grocery Store